tinamayswinkels/sbe/_project-categories/commercial.md

 name: Commercial
 blurb: >-
-  SBE has delivered ESD services to a large selection of commercial,  retail and governemnt office projects, locally and interstate.
+  SBE has delivered ESD services to a large selection of commercial,  retail and government office projects, locally and interstate.
 Many have achieved Green Star certification and we continue to build on our body of knowledge and innovation with each new project.
 banner-image_path: /uploads/bosch-01.jpg